Servas International

-Servas International ("we serve (peace)" in Esperanto) is a non-profit organization proving a hospitality exchange service.
+Servas International ("we serve (peace)" in Esperanto) is a non-profit organization providing a hospitality exchange service.

 Servas is a nonprofit member organization that builds peace and cross-cultural understanding through day visits or overnight home stays among members who share information about themselves, to help ensure accountability.

 It was founded in 1949, in the aftermath of World War II, by Bob Luitweiler and other Danish students as an international network for people to meet and where suitable, to be offered a short stay, as part of the peace movement.

 The organisation may now be described as a platform, part of a gift economy.
 Members can be both hosts and travellers, and hosts do not charge for lodging.